 Material Donations and Pickup Services

 Your donations fuel our retail operations and provide new opportunities for reuse.
 When community members, like you, shop at Resource Central, they are taking part in a mission that impacts our environment and our culture.
 The reselling, reusing, and upcycling of your items keeps over three million pounds of materials from landfills each year.
 By donating your reusable material, you are helping Resource Central save the equivalent of 91 acres of lumber from harvest yearly!
+Your donation is also tax deductible, it’s a win-win!

 We love our construction donations!
 Some of the highest quality and most reusable materials come from our partners in the construction industry.
 Please feel free to contact us with any questions or concerns.